2014–2015 floods in Southeast Asia and South Asia: Malaysia

 Heavy rains since 15 December forced 3,390 people in Kelantan and 4,209 people in Terengganu to flee their homes.
 Several Keretapi Tanah Melayu (KTM) intercity train services along the East Coast route were disrupted on 18 December following the floods.
 On 20 December, the area of Kajang, Selangor, was also hit by serious floods.
 By 23 December, most rivers in Kelantan, Pahang, Perak and Terengganu had reached dangerous levels.
 Due to rising water levels, most businesses were affected, and about 60,000 people were displaced in the next day.
 The state of Kelantan had the most evacuees (20,468 to 24,765), followed by Terengganu (21,606), Pahang (10,825), Perak (1,030), Sabah (336) and Perlis (143).

 The situation continues to worsen in Kelantan and Terengganu, due to heavy rain.
 Most roads in Kelantan have been closed.
 The worst-hit district in Terengganu is Kemaman, followed by Dungun, Kuala Terengganu, Hulu Terengganu, Besut and Marang.
 In Pahang, the worst-hit areas are Kuantan, Maran, Jerantut, Lipis and Pekan.
 Dozens of foreign tourists were stranded at a resort in a Malaysian national park in Pahang.
 Most were travellers from Canada, Britain, Australia and Romania.
 All were rescued via boat and helicopter.
 In Kedah, at least 51 people were evacuated.
 A teenager in Perlis was the first victim to die in this flood.

 In southern Malaysia, between 300 and 350 people have been displaced in both Johor and Negeri Sembilan.
 The number of evacuees nationwide reached more than 200,000 by 28 December, with 10 people killed.
 The flooding is considered the country's worst in decades.
 However, the exact numbers of evacuees, missing persons and deaths are unknown, as the Malaysian flood centre was unable to provide any accurate figures.
-Some victim were found in miserable condition after surviving on one meal of rice a day after being stranded in the floods, who was interviewed by Aaron Ngui.
+Some victims were found in miserable conditions after surviving on one meal of rice a day while being stranded in the floods, who was interviewed by Aaron Ngui.
 On 31 December, a Royal Malaysia Police Ecureuill AS 355F2 helicopter crashed during a patrol in Kelantan, injuring four crews on board.

 As of 2 January 2015, floodwaters continued to recede and the number of evacuees in Kelantan, Terengganu, Pahang and Perak continued to reduce.